Cellular Service Frequently Asked Questions

 Q. How do I order cellular service?

 A. All cellular requests (phones, Smartphones, aircards) require Division level approval.
 We will accept an email from your Director, Deputy Director or Business Manager or Designate.
-New users must also sign the Cellular Phone Procedures.
+New users must also sign the Lab’s Cellular Phone Procedure.

 Q. I have a standard Lab cell phone and want to upgrade to a Smartphone so I can use apps and check email.
 What do I need to do?